JacobSyndeo/Ether/Sources/Ether/Documentation.docc/Introduction.md

 Furthermore, Ether has some features that you won't find in other networking libraries:

 - **Automatic decoding**.
 Ether automatically decodes JSON responses into Swift types.
 This not only makes it easier to use, but greatly reduces the amount of boilerplate code you need to write.
-- **Alert support**.
-Ether has built-in support for showing alerts when network requests fail, which (again) reduces the amount of boilerplate code you need to write.

 ## Getting started